prof-rossetti/intro-to-python/notes/python/packages/sendgrid.md

 Then [create a SendGrid API Key](https://app.sendgrid.com/settings/api_keys) with "full access" permissions.
 We'll want to store the API Key value in an [environment variable](/notes/environment-variables.md) called `SENDGRID_API_KEY`.

-Also set an environment variable called `MY_EMAIL_ADDRESS` to be the same email address as the single sender address you just associated with your SendGrid account (e.g. "abc123@gmail.com").
+Also set an environment variable called `SENDER_ADDRESS` to be the same email address as the single sender address you just associated with your SendGrid account (e.g. "abc123@gmail.com").

 Use a [".env" file approach](/notes/python/packages/dotenv.md) to managing these environment variables.